Wandering Into Words of Wisdom - Part One

 When asked the secret of his successful military career, he explained, “My private opinion is that the commander at each level must be responsible for his people.
 Complete the mission.
 If you are a subordinate, listen to your superiors.
 Have discipline.”

 “I never smoked and I never drank.
 I pray every night, once at 7 pm and I wake up at 11 pm to pray again.
-I meditate for an hour each time and I sleep no more than five080702k3.jpg hours a night.
+I meditate for an hour each time and I sleep no more than five hours a night.
 I walk for one kilometre after work each day and do stretching exercises.
 I only eat one meal a day at lunch and I prepare the food myself.
 In the evening I drink a glass of orange juice,” helps to explain why he looks fit as a fiddle and is sharp as a tack.

 He has worked in his current position for nine years Monday-Friday from 6:30 am-5pm and has only missed two days to attend his sister’s funeral.
 He writes for three national magazines on the topic of emergency medicine and in his spare time enjoys writing poetry about and inspired by flowers, and watching nature and history programmes on TV.
 “I would like to travel but I am too old for that now and I have a heart problem,” he stated.